 (d) Genital herpes

-Solution: Antibiotics like tetracycline, erythromycin, and rifampicin are effective in chlamydiosis Gonorrhoea can be treated by antibiotics such as erythromycin, ciprofloxacin, etc. For treating genital warts, cryosurgery is used for removing warts.
+Solution: Antibiotics like tetracycline, erythromycin, and rifampicin are effective in chlamydiosis.
+Gonorrhea can be treated by antibiotics such as erythromycin, ciprofloxacin, etc. For treating genital warts, cryosurgery is used for removing warts.
 Genital herpes is an incurable STD.

 Q.6.
 Which of the following is a correct statement?

 (a) IUDs once inserted need not be replaced.